A Whole House Fan Company

 Whole House Exhaust Fan and the House System

-Older style Whole house fans can use up to 1000 watts and can move between 3500 and 7500 cubic feet per minute (CFM) of air, depending on the size of the home.
+Old whole house fans can use up to 1000 watts and can move between 3500 and 7500 cubic feet per minute (CFM) of air, depending on the size of the home.
 Although this presents quite a range of possible fan sizes for a given house, it is vital that the house system is set up to handle it without causing harmful side effects from depressurization.
 This includes having enough attic vents for the air to escape through and having enough open window area to replace the air being exhausted.

 Attic Vents